IBM-Cloud/terraform-provider-ibm/website/docs/d/database.html.markdown

   `connectionstrings.1.string = postgres://admin:$PASSWORD@79226bd4-4076-4873-b5ce-b1dba48ff8c4.b8a5e798d2d04f2e860e54e5d042c915.databases.appdomain.cloud:32554/ibmclouddb?sslmode=verify-full`
 * `whitelist` - List of whitelisted IP addresses or ranges.

-Note that ICD does not export the userids and passwords already configured for the instance.
-Configured userids are reported in the `connectionstrings` block.
+Note that the provider only exports the admin userid and associated connectionstring.
+It does not export any userids additionally configured for the instance.
+This is due to a lack of ICD function.